carpentries-incubator/high-dimensional-stats-r/episodes/08-mixture-models.md

 <img src="../fig/rmd-08-tsne-1.png" title="plot of chunk tsne" alt="plot of chunk tsne" width="432" style="display: block; margin: auto;" />

+You can see from the axis labels that the first two principal components capture almost 50% of the variation within the data.
-For now, we'll work with just the first two principal components, since we can visualise those easily, and they're a quantitative representation of the underlying data, representing the two largest axes of variation.
+For now, we'll work with just these two principal components, since we can visualise those easily, and they're a quantitative representation of the underlying data, representing the two largest axes of variation.
 For speed, we'll take a random subset of 1/5 of the data.